pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 Now, we want our Flask app to be able to run our code.
 We've already extracted it into a function of its own.
-It's generally a good idea to keep the web app code -- the basic stuff to display pages -- from the more complicated processing code (after all, if we were doing the stock analysis example rather than this simple add-two-numbers script, the processing could be thousands of lines long).
+It's generally a good idea to keep the web app code -- the basic stuff to display pages -- separate from the more complicated processing code (after all, if we were doing the stock analysis example rather than this simple add-two-numbers script, the processing could be thousands of lines long).

 So, we'll create a new file for our processing code.
 Go back to the browser tab that's showing your editor page; up at the top, you'll see